Aerin2805/Devheat_Beta_DEBUGGER/Readme.md

    icon on clicking that icon a list with two button will open with two button 1."Menu"
     2."Generate bill" ,where by clicking on button ,user will be navigate to repective section.
 10. It is User-freindly website with attractive colours and Interfaces.
+11. While travelling at any page of website if user want to travel at top of page ,user can simply click on the "APNA FOOD" in Navigation Bar.
                         Working of website is given below.